• Home

 Criteria for inclusion include:

-• Pastor/church is in good standing with VUSA (giving 3%) and with your region as demonstrated by participating in regional activities
+- Church is in good standing with VUSA (giving 3%) and with its region as demonstrated by participating in regional activities

-• Preference will be given to churches which do not currently match pastor contributions at 3% or more and churches which do not currently offer a retirement savings plan benefit
+- Preference will be given to churches which do not currently match pastor retirement contributions at 3% or more and churches which do not currently offer a retirement savings plan benefit

-• Church board is willing to participate in multiple in-person and virtual education/training sessions over the two-year program
+- Church board is willing to participate in multiple education/training sessions over the two-year program

-• If married, a pastor’s spouse is willing to participate in the education/training, mentoring and coaching sessions pertaining to personal finances
+- If married, a pastor’s spouse is willing to participate in the education/training, and mentoring and coaching sessions pertaining to personal finances

 Q&A with Brian Dinges